-- about 36% less than the cost per thousand tons of full load displacement of the Flight III DDG-51; - about 15% less than the cost per thousand tons of full load displacement of the Freedom (LCS-1) variant of the Littoral Combat Ship (LCS) that F/MM currently builds; and - about 15% less than the cost per thousand tons of full load displacement of the Coast Guard's National Security Cutter (NSC).28
+- about 36% less than the cost per thousand tons of full load displacement of the Flight III DDG-51; - about 15% less than the cost per thousand tons of full load displacement of the Freedom (LCS-1) variant of the Littoral Combat Ship (LCS) that F/MM currently builds: and - about 15% less than the cost per thousand tons of full load displacement of the Coast Guard's National Security Cutter (NSC).35

-Put another way, the FFG(X) has
+Put another way, the FFG-62 has

-- an estimated full load displacement that is about 76% as great as that of the Flight III DDG-51, and an estimated unit procurement cost that is about 49% as great as that of the Flight III DDG-51; - an estimated full load displacement that is about 120% greater than that of the LCS-1 variant of the LCS, and an estimated unit procurement cost that is about 80% greater than that of the LCS-1 variant of the LCS; and - an estimated full load displacement that is about 64% greater than that of the Coast Guard's National Security Cutter (NSC), and an estimated unit procurement cost that is about 40% greater than that of the NSC.29
+- an estimated full load displacement that is about 76% as great as that of the Flight III DDG-51, and an estimated unit procurement cost that is about 49% as great as that of the Flight III DDG-51; - an estimated full load displacement that is about 120% greater than that of the LCS-1 variant of the LCS, and an estimated unit procurement cost that is about 80% greater than that of the LCS-1 variant of the LCS; and - an estimated full load displacement that is about 64% greater than that of the Coast Guard's National Security Cutter (NSC), and an estimated unit procurement cost that is about 40% greater than that of the NSC.36

-Ships of the same general type and complexity that are built under similar production conditions tend to have similar costs per weight and consequently unit procurement costs that are more or less proportional to their displacements.
-Setting the estimated cost per thousand tons of displacement of the FFG(X) about equal to those of the LCS-1 variant of the LCS or the NSC would increase the estimated unit procurement cost of the third and subsequent FFG(X)s from the Navy's estimate of about \$940 million to an adjusted figure of about \$1,100 million, an increase of about 17%.
-Setting the estimated cost per thousand tons of displacement of the FFG(X) about equal to that of the Flight III DDG-51 would increase the estimated unit procurement cost of the
+As mentioned above, ships of the same general type and complexity that are built under similar production conditions tend to have similar costs per weight and consequently unit procurement costs that are more or less proportional to their displacements.
+Setting the estimated cost per thousand tons of displacement of the FFG-62 about equal to those of the LCS-1 variant of the LCS or the NSC would increase the estimated unit procurement cost of the third and subsequent FFG-62s from the Navy's estimate of about \$940 million to an adjusted figure of about \$1,100 million, an increase of about 17%.
+Setting the estimated cost per thousand tons of displacement of the FFG-62 about equal to that of the Flight III DDG-51 would increase the estimated unit procurement cost of the third and subsequent FFG-62s from the Navy's estimate of about \$940 million to an adjusted figure of about \$1,470 million, an increase of about 56%.